About Pitt Rivers Museum, Oxford

 Founded in 1884, the Pitt Rivers Museum is a global museum that displays archaeological and ethnographic objects from many cultures across the world and all time periods.

-Drawers underneath many of the cabinets that can be opened to display more hidden treasures.
+Drawers underneath many of the cabinets can be opened to display more hidden treasures.

-Entrance to the museum is through the Oxford University Museum Natural History.
+Entrance to the museum is through the Oxford University Museum of Natural History.

 Admission, exhibitions and events are all free.

-The museum is one of the four University museums (along with the Ashmolean, the Oxford University Museum of Natural History and the Museum of the History of Science).
+The museum is one of the four University museums (along with the Ashmolean Museum, the Oxford University Museum of Natural History and the History of Science Museum).
 These four museums form part of the group GLAM (Gardens, Libraries and Museums) together with the Bodleian Libraries and Botanic Gardens and Harcourt Arboretum.